lasheendev/blog/content/posts/github-readme.md

 ###  [Terminal Gif Maker](https://www.terminalgif.com/)

 Terminal Gif Maker is a tool for creating code samples in the terminal interface.
 You can create gifs for your projects and you can show that in the README of your project.
-You can use the GIF in git providers like Github and Gitlab.
+You can use the GIF in git providers like GitHub and Gitlab.

 ### [Spotify Data Card](https://github.com/magic-ike/spotify-data-card)